ff-notes/ff/README.md

 ## What's the big deal?

-1.  𝑓𝑓 synchronizes via any file sync application, like Yandex.Disk, Dropbox, or Google Drive.
+1.  𝑓𝑓 synchronizes via any file sync application, like git, Yandex.Disk, Dropbox, or Google Drive.
 2.  𝑓𝑓 is available offline and synchronizes without conflicts thanks to [CRDT](https://github.com/cblp/crdt).